 RELATED PARTY TRANSACTIONS

-The Board of Directors of the Bank has adopted a policy on Related Party transactionswhich is in line with the Companies Act 2013 and SEBI listing regulations 2015.
-Therewere no significant "Related Party Transactions" of any material financial& commercial nature with the Bank by the Directors and their relatives that would havepotential con_lict with the interest of the Bank at large.
-A detailed policy on theRelated Party Transaction is available at the Bank's website. (weblink:http://investor.cityunionbank.com/downloads/documen ts/CUB_Related_Party_Transaction.pdf)
+The Board of Directors of the Bank has adopted a policy on Related Party transactionswhich is in line with the Companies Act 2013 and SEBI Listing Regulations 2015.
+Therewere no signi icant "Related Party Transactions" of any material _inancial& commercial nature with the Bank by the Directors and their relatives that would havepotential con_lict with the interest of the Bank at large.
+A detailed policy on theRelated Party Transaction is available at the Bank's website (weblink: https://www.cityunionbank.com/downloads/documents/CUB_Related_Party_Transaction.pdf).

 LOANS GUARANTEES OR INVESTMENTS